 - I use one of these medium-large snap-top Tupperware containers that you can find in any market.
 The dimensions are roughly 8″x5.5″x7″.
 Any well-sealing container can be used.

-- I create a rough wooden frame to place in the bottom of the container (I supposed making it out of bent metal or something would be preferable).
+- I create a support frame by cutting the bottom off of and then out of a smaller Tupperware container – essentially a rectangular plastic support (the frame in the image is wood, which was my old method).
 This keeps the bottom pinning surface out of the water, which means it’s very easy to lift out.
 Placing the foam directly onto water causes a slight adhesion that makes removal difficult, especially without dripping or splashing.
 Within the frame I stuff paper towels for absorbance.

 - Add enough tap water to moisten the towels but be careful not to allow for standing water.
 This is just a precaution to avoid splashing, especially if the container is bumped or knocked over.
-I avoid using hot water because the excess steam creates too much condensation that can drip onto the specimens.
+Recently I’ve been using deionized water, which seems to work faster than tap water; and I avoid using hot water because the excess steam creates too much condensation that can drip onto the specimens.
 My theory is the slower the better, no reason to rush good specimens!
 But if I am ever in a rush I will add warm water or gently heat the relaxer making sure to leave the top layer empty as a drip-guard.
 When using hot water be sure to insulate the top of your container to help resist condensation.
 But, heat can create excess greasing in some species, so this should be avoided unless absolutely necessary!

 - I cut foam pinning trays to fit.
 Using #7 pins (stainless would be best) I create a perimeter on top of which multiple layers of trays can be placed within one container; the middle two pins are placed as a pull.
 The bottom layer can not accommodate large specimens with wings folded dorsally, but they can either fit in the top layer or when only one layer is being utilized.